travis-perl/helpers/README.md

   * build-dist

-    Builds a dist directory for the module with a modern perl.
+    Builds a dist directory for the module.
 Sets the BUILD_DIR environment variable to the path of the built dist.
+If SPLIT_BUILD is set to 0, it the selected perl version will be used to build the dist.
+If it is set to 1 or unset, a modern version of perl will be used to build.

   * cpan-install